John-Abbott-College/6P3-Notes/wk7/iot-protocols.md

 pip install paho-python
 ```

-2. Create you script file.
+2. Create your script file.
 A few notes:

 - Create a unique client ID to avoid conflicts with other users (this is a public broker).
 	- Use this [Online GUID generator](https://www.guidgen.com/) to generate a unique ID.